LibraryCarpentry/lc-sql/episodes/04-aggregating-calculating.md

 As you can see, it is difficult to tell though what ISSN has the highest average citation count and the least.
 We can improve upon the query above by using `ORDER BY` and `DESC`.

 ~~~
-SELECT ISSNs, AVG(Citation_Count) AS Avg_Citation_Count
+SELECT ISSNs, AVG(Citation_Count)
 FROM articles
 GROUP BY ISSNs
 ORDER BY Avg_Citation_Count DESC;
 ~~~
 {: .sql}

-`AS` is used to create another column called `Avg_Citation_Count` to contain the calculations.
-This is what is called an alias which will be covered later in the lesson.

 > ## Challenge
-> Write a query that returns the title count grouped by ISSNs and sorted by title count in descending order.
+> Write a query using an aggregate function that returns the number of article titles per ISSNs, sorted by title count in descending order.
 Which ISSN has the most titles?
+(Hint to choosing which aggregate function to use - it is one of the common aggreggate functions `MAX, MIN, AVG, COUNT, SUM`.)
 >
 > > ## Solution
 > > ~~~
-> > SELECT  ISSNs, COUNT(Title) AS Title_Count
+> > SELECT  ISSNs, COUNT(Title)
 > > FROM articles
 > > GROUP BY ISSNs
 > > ORDER BY Title_Count DESC;